Reading

 Some children are identified as having special educational needs (SEN) in reading.
 For many such children, their main reading learning takes part in a group which is carefully matched to their current attainment; this is the case for those accessing the RW Inc programme.

-Other children are identified as being gifted and talented (G&T) in reading.
-In reading lessons, their class teacher will ensure they are suitably challenged, perhaps via asking them to answer more challenging questions or by expecting more nuanced and developed answers.
+Other children are identified as being gifted and talented in reading.
+In reading lessons, their class teacher will ensure they are suitably challenged.
 In addition, their home reading book will reflect their ability and be a key way to ensure they continue to excel in this area of the curriculum.

 Reading Spine